 We are going to cover:

-- How to prep your filet mignon steaks for the smoker
+- How to prep your steaks for the smoker

-- The best wood choices for filet mignon steak
+- The best wood or wood pellet choices

 - How to know when your filet mignon steaks are done